Professor of Law

 Now We're Cooking!: Adding Practical Application to the Recipe for Teaching Sustainability, 2 PACE ENVTL.
 L. REV. ONLINE COMPANION 21 (2011).

 Book ChaptersThe Cost of Federalism: Ecology, Community, and the Pragmatism of Land Use in The Law and Policy of Environmental Federalism: A Comparative Analysis, Kalyani Robbins & Erin Ryan, eds.
-(Edward Elgar, 2015).
+(Edward Elgar, 2015) (co-authored with Keith Hirokawa).

 A Framework for Application: Three Concrete, Contextual Strategies to Accelerate Sustainability in Rethinking Sustainable Development to Meet the Climate Change Challenge, Keith Hirokawa & Jessica Owley eds.
 (ELI Press, 2014).